thiagomrvieira/saci/README.md

 # Saci

-A modern, elegant Laravel debugger that shows loaded views and their data in a floating bar.
+Saci is a zero‑config, modern Laravel debug bar for Blade views and requests.
+It shows loaded views, variables and timings, plus a Request tab with status, method/URI, headers and body.

 ## Requirements